 The Voyager is the sibling of our Editors' Choice Award-winning Black Diamond Apollo.
-It's an extremely versatile combination of a 140-lumen lantern and a 50-lumen flashlight that can fit into your pocket.
-It is the only contender we tested that combines the direct light of a flashlight with the 360-degree light pattern of most lanterns.
+It's a versatile combination of a 140-lumen lantern and a 50-lumen flashlight that can fit into your pocket.
+It is lightweight and durable.
+We think that its compact size makes it a good choice for kids.

 Black Diamond Voyager Review